 Go beyond just inserting a first name.
 Mention something specific you noticed about their company, a recent project they shared on LinkedIn, or a challenge common to their role.
 Each message should provide value, whether it’s a helpful resource, a relevant insight, or a compelling question.
 Create templates for each step, but leave room for customization before you hit send.

-Step 5: Automate and Execute
+Step 5: Automate and Launch Your Cadence

 Managing a multi-channel cadence for dozens or hundreds of prospects is nearly impossible to do manually.
 It's easy to lose track of who needs a follow-up call versus a LinkedIn message.
 This is where you need a system to help you execute.
 Using AI-powered workflows allows you to build multi-step sequences that combine email, LinkedIn tasks, and phone calls right from your inbox.